fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 ### Linear
 There's some dimension checking functions, you can just ignore those.
 They use ```debug_assert``` statements to raise an error if the dimensions of the tensors given to a linear layer function don't match. ```debug_assert``` is the same as an ```assert``` statement, except it is only run in debug mode.
-I did it this way incur only a small hit to performance.
+I did it this way to incur only a small hit to performance.
 You probably passed the ```linear_layer``` function on the way down, it just acts as a wrapper around the ```linear_layer_preallocated``` function.
 If you haven't already allocated a tensor to use as output, it will make one for you.
 If you do this a lot however, such as in a loop, you should be using the preallocated